 There is no notion of primary or secondary substitutes.
 All values that can be assigned to a dependency attribute are substitutable for each other.
-No single substitute has precedence over the other.
+No single substitute is considered more real than any other.

 There is no real instance of a dependency versus a fake instance.
-These perspectives are purely circumstantial, and should be drummed out of the designer's mind as quickly as they threaten to alight.
+These perspectives are purely circumstantial, and should be drummed out of the designer's mind as quickly as possible.

 Substitutability guarantees that all implementations of an interface that respect the interface's contract and intended semantics are no more valuable than any other implementation of the interface, and no less real than any other.
 All substitutes are real substitutes by the very nature of substitutability.

 Leveraging substitutability, ensure that an object's dependencies are initialized to an implementation of the dependency's interface immediately upon instantiation of the object.